- Aged Care

-Community Therapy’s Physiotherapists and Occupational Therapists help people to improve or maintain a level of independence whilst living with Dementia.
+Community Therapy’s Physiotherapists, Occupational Therapists, Speech Pathologists, Dietitians and Massage Therapists help people to improve or maintain a level of independence whilst living with Dementia.

 How Community Therapy helps people living with Dementia

-Occupational Therapy and Physiotherapy are both valuable services for people living with dementia.
+Physiotherapists, Occupational Therapists, Speech Pathologists, Dietitians and Massage Therapists are all important clinical services for people living with dementia.

 They work together to focus on both the person and the environment to achieve the most successful outcome.

 Our Occupational Therapists work with people to increase independence in their daily lives, helping them to participate in daily activities.

 For instance, how to safely cook or safely access the community.

 They may also introduce processes and equipment such as safety pendants and hand-rails which make the environment safer for the person.